The Most Desired Skills for Marketing Hires in 2021

 In particular, we’re seeing companies invest more in data than they ever have before.
 This means hiring analysts who can gain insights from data gathered from multiple sources, as well as creating data centers of excellence for managing the flow of data throughout the organization.
 All this is in service of creating and delivering the best possible customer experience, across as many digital (and non-digital) touchpoints as possible.

 “All this is in service of creating and delivering the best possible customer experience, across as many digital (and non-digital) touchpoints as possible.”

 Marketing automation skills are also in high demand, as companies continue to look for specialists who have the technical knowledge to operate sophisticated marketing automation platforms, but also the business know-how needed to create and optimize data-based experiences in collaboration with other customer-facing teams.

-However, more mainstream marketing skills such as UX design and graphic design are still in demand, especially as digital marketing becomes more customer centric and more consideration is given to providing the right visual and experiential elements across digital interactions.
-It’s good to see the traditional marketing skills are still just as important, even with the proliferation of all things digital.
+However, more mainstream marketing skills such as UX design and graphic design are still in demand, especially as digital marketing becomes more customer-centric and more consideration is given to providing the right visual and experiential elements across digital interactions.
+It’s good to see that traditional marketing skills are still just as important, even with the proliferation of all things digital.